Shareability of Quantum Correlations in a Many-Body Spin System with Two- and Three-Body Interactions: Introduction

 There has been a steady progress in understanding and characterizing various properties of many-body quantum systems~\cite{sachdev2011quantum}.
 Predominantly, quantum spin systems with only two-body interactions are used to study quantum information related aspects in such systems~\cite{wang2012quantum, rong2012quantum, giorda2010gaussian, adesso2010quantum, bellomo2012dynamics}.
 There is a new fledgling interest to study several quantum information related aspects in quantum spin systems with both two- and three-body interactions~\cite{titvinidze2003phase, pachos2004effective, sende2010channel, liu2012chiral, dcruz2005chiral, tsomokos2008chiral, peng2010ground-state, you2016quantum, lou2004quantum, lou2005quantum, dealcantarabonfim2014quantum, derzhko2011exact, shi2009effects, peng2009quantum, zhang2010entanglement}.
 Along with this, their experimental realizations in cold polar molecules~\cite{capogrosso2009phase} and optical lattices~\cite{pachos2004three} has led to significant progress in many-body quantum information.
 Such quantum spin systems with two- and three-body interactions have the potential to be great physical resources for realizing several networked quantum information protocols.

 In this paper, we study the behaviour of various quantum correlation measures and the shareability of quantum correlations among the subsystems of a multiparty quantum spin system, which has both two- and three-body interactions by varying the system parameters and an external applied magnetic field.
 In Sec.~\ref{sec:hamiltonian}, a succinct description of this multiparty quantum spin system is provided.
 In Sec.~\ref{sec:monogamy}, the monogamy score for any quantum correlation measure in three-party and multiparty setting is described.
 In Sec.~\ref{sec:shareability}, the behaviour of quantum correlation measures chosen from both entanglement-separability and information-theoretic kinds and the shareability of these quantum correlations in the multiparty system under consideration are discussed in detail.
 We also infer the ranges of all system parameters in which the system will be monogamous or non-monogamous for the chosen measures of quantum correlations.
 In Sec.~\ref{sec:percentage}, the percentages of non-monogamous states for various quantum correlation measures for the entire range of system parameters are given.
 The integer power of various quantum correlation measures, used in the $N$-party monogamy equation defined for the states produced by varying the entire range of system parameters, for which the monogamy relation changes from non-monogamous to monogamous is also listed.
+In Sec.~\ref{sec:finite}, the effect of finite system size on the transition points of monogamy scores of quantum correlation measures obtained for the system under consideration is provided.
 A conclusion is drawn in Sec.~\ref{sec:conclusion} and the quantum correlation measures considered here are defined in Appendix~\ref{sec:appendix}.